billagee/blog.likewise.org/content/2016-08-23-switching-from-octopress-to-pelican.markdown

         # In develop_server.sh - replace the empty PELICANOPTS= var if it's present:
         PELICANOPTS="--theme-path ~/github/duilio/pelican-octopress-theme"

+    This is a good time to make the same change in th ```Makfile``` in the root of your site, since you'll be needing it there too (note that the double quotes around the value are left out):

+        :::Makefile
+        PELICANOPTS=--theme-path ~/github/billagee/pelican-octopress-theme

-    Restart your dev server after making that change, and reload the site in your browser - you should then see the Octopress theme in place:
+    Restart your dev server after making those changes, and reload the site in your browser - you should then see the Octopress theme in place:

         :::bash
         make stopserver && make devserver